matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Pay for your function's execution time, pay nothing when it's idle.
 - Write your functions in Node.js, Python, Go or Java.

-**Cloud Functions can have asynchronous and synchronous triggers**
+**Cloud Functions can have asynchronous and synchronous triggers.**

-- Background functions :arrow_right: Asynchronous.
+- Background functions - Asynchronous.
-- HTTP function :arrow_right: Synchronous.
+- HTTP function - Synchronous.

-**Write a Cloud Function (Node.js example)**
+**Write a Cloud Function (Node.js example).**

-- Background function
+- Background function.

 *index.js*